Afghan social media war steps up with new campaign

 "Social media is a free tool to use to transfer information without the influences of the government, warlords, or Talibs," said Abdul Mujeeb Khalvatgar, executive director of Afghan media advocacy group Nai, launching the new campaign on Sunday.

-"But right now there's the problem of having an audience," said Khalvatgar, pointing to the limited uptake of new media in the war- and poverty-racked country.
-Just 2 million of Afghanistan's 30 million people have Internet access.
+"But right now there's the problem of having an audience," said Khalvatgar, pointing to the limited uptake of new media in the war and poverty-wracked country.
+Just two million of Afghanistan's 30 million people have Internet access.

 The austere Taliban banned Internet use to stop people viewing what they derided as vulgar, immoral and anti-Islamic material, although they are now among many groups using social networking to communicate and promote their messages.